UPPMAX/uppmax_intro_python/docs/evaluation.md

 This is the page for evaluating the current iteration of the course.

-???- question "Where can I find the resuls of earlier evaluations?"
+???- question "Where can I find the results of earlier evaluations?"

     At [the 'Evaluations' page](evaluations/README.md).